jollheef/lpe/README.md

 # lpe

-*lpe* is the collection of verified Linux kernel exploits.
+*lpe* is a collection of verified Linux kernel exploits.

 *lpe* is based on the tool [out-of-tree](https://out-of-tree.io/) ([documentation](https://out-of-tree.readthedocs.io/)) and allows collaborative work on Linux kernel exploits without too much complexity.